Australia beat England in battle of the bowling lengths in World Cup

 It's an old cricketing adage and one England may have on their minds after slipping to their third defeat of the World Cup and seeing their hopes of reaching the semi-finals take a further dent.

-England were guilty of bowling too short as Aaron Finch (100) and David Warner (53) made headway in an opening stand which eventually reached 123, their third ton-plus partnership of the tournament.
+England were guilty of bowling too short in seam-friendly conditions as Aaron Finch (100) and David Warner (53) made headway in an opening stand of 123, their third ton-plus partnership of the tournament.

 Full balls in the first 4 overs:— The CricViz Analyst (@cricvizanalyst) June 25, 2019